TMYTEK Launches Antenna-in-Package Solutions for 5G Mobile and SATCOM

 TAIPEI, June 21, 2022 /PRNewswire/ -- TMY Technology Inc. (TMYTEK), the mmWave solution provider and innovator, today launched its Antenna-in-Package (AiP) solutions for 5G mobile and SATCOM applications, as well as started the demonstration of beamformers, frequency converters and developer kits at IMS 2022 (Booth Number: 2502).
 TMYTEK brings up the one-stop-shop mmWave design-manufacturing-testing solutions partnering with DuPont worldwide.

-Su-Wei Chang, Founder, and President of TMYTEK, stated that, "TMYTEK is the first and the only startup company who can facilitate the mobile and SATCOM development via our AiP-M and AiP-S products with the best of TCO (total-cost-ownership) from our capability of Taiwan's manufacturing supply-chain management.
+Su-Wei Chang, Founder, and CEO of TMYTEK, stated that, "TMYTEK is the first and the only startup company who can facilitate the mobile and SATCOM development via our AiP-M and AiP-S products with the best of TCO (total-cost-ownership) from our capability of Taiwan's manufacturing supply-chain management.
 We will start to ship out these products to our clients from Q3 this year."

 TMYTEK AiP 5G mobile solution is ready for antenna design, verification and manufacturing based on 5G mmWave O-RAN RU, n257, n258 and n261.
 It's an 8x8 tile-based, dual-polarization phased array antenna.
 The up and down converter is integrated with the dual-mode operation: IF mode (2-8 GHz) and IQ mode (baseband, low PHY, DC -1.5 GHz).
 The highest EIRP and linearity come with 64 dBm (single pol.) @P1dB and 57 dBm (single pol.) @3% EVM of 800 MHz 64-QAM OFDM.